Interview Prep

 The Initial Greeting and Ice-Breaking

 During these initial types of interview stage, the interviewer will greet you and initiate a conversation to establish rapport.
-Offer a firm handshake, maintain eye contact, and display a friendly and professional demeanour.
+Offer a firm handshake, maintain eye contact, and display a friendly and professional demeanor.
 Engage in small talk and find common ground to create a comfortable atmosphere.

 The Main Interview: Questioning and Answering